Your Questions And Answers

 I have wasted money before.
 How do I know this will be different?

 It is certainly possible to waste a lot of money in this area.
 A tutor will cost hundreds of pounds quite quickly, some of our competitors charge thousands of pounds and a school for dyslexics will cost tens of thousands of pounds.
 Nobody I know of offers the sort of guarantee we do.
-And a council statement for support is about as common as hens' teeth nowadays.

 Who is David Morgan?